kaspermunck/kaspermunck.github.com/_posts/2013-04-12-running-kiwi-specs-with-travis-ci.md

 `.travis.yml` is the build config file that Travis will look for when building your project.
 This is where [all the magic](http://about.travis-ci.org/docs/user/build-configuration/) happens.
 Travis uses a [default build script](https://gist.github.com/henrikhodne/73151fccea7af3201f63), but that doesn't quite suite our needs because of the special case with application unit tests.

-OK, now add, commit and push everything and go to the build page ([tracis-ci.org](http://travis-ci.org) -> My Repositories) tap your project, wait for it to build, scroll down to the bottom and verify that it says:
+OK, now add, commit and push everything to a Github repo that is monitored by Travis and go to the build page ([tracis-ci.org](http://travis-ci.org) -> My Repositories) tap your project, wait for it to build, scroll down to the bottom and verify that it says:

     =================
     Unit Tests Passed
     =================

-That's it.
 It takes a little bit of configuration, but from now on, Travis is watching you.
 Go and try it yourself; break one of the tests, commit and push and then wait.
 Cool, right?

 If it doesn't work, double check that: